Get started with the Java SDK

 .getBody();

 The shoppingListInfo object would then contain all the data of the specified Shopping List.
-Individual information can be accessed from the fields within that object:
+You can access information from the fields within that object:

 Screenshot of autocomplete for ShoppingList object